genesis-community/shield-genesis-kit/MANUAL.md

 - `stemcell_version` - The version of the stemcell to deploy.
   Defaults to `latest`, which is usually what you want.

-- `availability_zones` - What BOSH HA availability zones to deploy the Vault across.
-The chosen network must have at least one subnet in each of the listed zones, and the zones themselves must be defined in your cloud config.
+- `availability_zone` - What BOSH availability zone to deploy
+  SHIELD into.
+The chosen network must have at least one subnet in this zone, and the zone itself must be defined in your cloud config.
 Defaults to `z1`.

   **Note**: This Genesis Kit only deploys a single-instance SHIELD so availability zone configuration will not bring high